xiaoliang5939/Arduino/README.md

 <img width="675" alt="image" src="https://user-images.githubusercontent.com/76156342/206603612-6b8aca3a-2a0d-48dd-8ae8-1505a0060685.png">

-When the user gets close, they can hear the sound of senbei.
-Users can pick up the cat toy and watch the animation of senbei playing.
+When the user gets close, they can hear the sound of Xianbei.
+Users can pick up the cat toy and watch the animation of Xianbei playing.

 <img width="672" alt="image" src="https://user-images.githubusercontent.com/76156342/206603653-6dfa1542-0bbb-4534-b5dc-13cea76f1bd6.png">